The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: Modeling the sources

 \subsection{Super soft X-ray sources}

-Super soft X-ray sources (SSSs) are theorized to be compact binary systems with a nuclear-burning white dwarf accreting from either a main sequence star or a red giant \citep{kahabka97, greiner00}.
-Accretion onto white dwarfs should be generic, and is needed for a major progenitor scenario of Type~1a supernovae.
+Super soft X-ray sources (SSSs) are observed systems with blackbody spectra that peak in the soft X-ray and that are theorized to be compact binary systems with a white dwarf accreting from either a main sequence star or a red giant and this accretion igniting on the surface \citep{kahabka97, greiner00}.
+Accretion onto white dwarfs should be generic and such accretion is necessary in a major progenitor scenario of Type~1a supernovae.
 Models find that the accretion should be thermally stable with rates of $\dot M\sim10^{-7}M_{\odot}$~yr$^{-1}$ \citep{nomoto07}.
-With such $\dot M$, these objects should emit substantially in the $0.1-0.7$ keV band.
+With such $\dot M$, accreting white dwafs should emit substantially in the $0.1-0.7$ keV band.
 SSS could increase ISM photoheating rates enough to explain the higher temperatures inferred from photoionized ISM observations compared to models \citep{woods13}.

-However, the number of SSSs that have been detected is well below expectations from population synthesis models \citep{chen14,chen15}.
-This could be because of obscuring \HI\ columns around these sources, although see \citep{nielsen15}, if the criteria for dynamically unstable mass loss for giant stars is changed \citep{2015MNRAS.453.3024C}, or if the nature of accretion onto these systems is different \citep{cassisi98}.
+However, the number of SSSs that have been detected is 1-2 orders of magnitude below expectations from population synthesis models \citep{chen14,chen15}.
+The lack of sources could be because of obscuring \HI\ columns around these sources (although see \citealt{nielsen15,woods16}), if dynamically unstable mass loss for giant stars occurs differently from in current models \citep{chen15}, or if the nature of accretion onto these systems is different \citep{cassisi98}.
 Observations are sensitive to SSSs with a more massive white dwarf primary, so the smaller primaries (which are more important at lower energies) could still be present at forecast abundances.

-Because the understanding of SSS is far from complete, even an order-of-magnitude estimate of their emissivity is not possible.
-We opt to not model their contribution.
+Here we assume that stable accretion onto undetected (i.e. less massive) white dwarfs is occurring, and we attempt to place an upper bound on the total ionizing emissions.
+We assume that the spectrum of these objects follows a blackbody with an effective temperature ranging between $3\times10^5$ and $5\times 10^5$~K, characteristic of the lower mass primaries that would go undetected in previous soft X-ray searches \citep{greiner00}.

+For long-term thermally stable accretion onto a white dwarf in the stable hydrogen-burning regime, the ideal donor star is a 2M$_{\odot}$ main sequence star \citep{chen14}.
+It follows that the luminosity of SSSs is expected to peak at stellar ages of approximately 1Gyr (the lifetime of a 2M$_{\odot}$ main sequence star) and drop off steeply at ages $>1$Gyr in the soft X-ray\footnote{4 Ry emission drops off less steeply, but still peaks at 1Gyr} \citep{chen15}, thus, globally, their emissions should peak at roughly $z\sim 1.8$, approximately 1Gyr following peak cosmic star formation rate.